Chris Elmore

-Christopher Philip James Elmore (born 23 December 1983) is a Welsh Labour Party politician.
-He has been Member of Parliament (MP) for Ogmore since 2016.
+Christopher Philip James Elmore (born 23 December 1983) is a Welsh Labour Party politician who has been the Member of Parliament (MP) for Bridgend since 2024, previously Ogmore, since 2016.
+He is Parliamentary Under-Secretary of State in the Foreign, Commonwealth and Development Office since September 2025 and was formerly Comptroller of the Household (Government Whip) between July 2024 and September 2025.

 Early life and career

-Elmore was born in Newport and lived in Brynmawr and in Caerphilly as a child.
+Christopher Elmore was born on 23 December 1983 in Newport and lived in Brynmawr and Caerphilly as a child.

 He started his working life as a trainee butcher and later attended Cardiff Metropolitan University completing a degree in History and Culture in 2005.
 Elmore then worked in a number of professions including further education.

 In 2008, Elmore was elected as a councillor for Casteland in the Vale of Glamorgan Council.
 Later he was appointed as a cabinet member for children's services and schools.